truekas/PencilSharpener/README.md

 ## Hey There!
 If you're looking at this writeup, this exploit has been patched.
 Recently, Google pushed a security update that detects changes to the write-protected (read-only) portion of the Chromebook's firmware.
 This prevents the use of this exploit on up to-date systems.

-If you are an administrator, we recommend that you set `DeviceMinimumVersion` in Google Admin to ensure that all new Chromebooks have been updated.
-We also recommend that you check the policy sync dates for all users on Cr50 Chromebooks to monitor unenrollment through other exploits.
+If you are an administrator, we recommend that you set `DeviceMinimumVersion` in Google Admin to ensure that all Ti50 Chromebooks have been updated.

 ## Introduction
 This writeup demonstrates how Google's Fog unenrollment patch can be bypassed on Ti50 systems.
 The exploit uses a modified version of the original pencil method to unenroll the system and prevent it from bricking.